-Notwithstanding the relative constancy of the simple cross-correlations across our three subperiods, we find that rolling measures of the correlation between the equity and commodity return series fluctuate substantially, in cyclical fashion, throughout the sample period.
-The pattern of cyclical fluctuations, however, does not appear to change during the entire sample period.
+Notwithstanding the relative constancy of the simple cross-correlations across our three sub-periods, we find that rolling measures of the correlation between the equity and commodity return series fluctuate substantially throughout the sample period.
+The pattern of fluctuations, however, does not appear to change during the entire sample period.
 We confirm these findings using the dynamic conditional correlation (DCC) methodology proposed by Engle (2002).
-On the one hand, the range of values taken by these DCC estimates is quite wide; weekly values, for example, can be as low as -0.5 or as high as +0.5.
+On the one hand, the range of values taken by DCC estimates is quite wide; weekly values, for example, can be as low as -0.5 or as high as +0.5.
 On the other hand, most of the time, the DCC estimates are close to 0.
 What is more important, we find no evidence of a secular increase in correlations in the last few years.

 Correlation estimates are relevant for short-term investors.
 For long-term investors, however, the key issue is whether there exist long-term common trends between the prices of commodity and equity investment even though these prices may diverge in the short term (Kasa, 1992).
-To answer this question, we apply recursive cointegration techniques (Johansen, 1988, 1991; Johansen & Juselius, 1990) to examine the stability and the possible strengthening over time of the relation between equity- and commodity-investment price series.
-This analysis complements our other results: except for a period in the late 1990's, we find little statistical evidence of cointegration - even in the last five years.
-That is, equity and commodity investment vehicles are not correlated over long horizons and, hence, substantial gains can still be achieved by diversifying portfolios across the two asset classes.
+To answer this question, we apply recursive cointegration techniques (Johansen, 1998,1991; Johansen and Juselius,1990) to examine the stability and the possible strengthening over time of the relation between equity- and commodity-investment price series.

+This analysis complements our other results: with the exception of a period in the late 1990's, we find little statistical evidence of cointegration - and none in the last eight years.
+That is, equity and commodity investment vehicles do not appear to share a common driving factor over long horizons and, hence, passive investors can still achieve substantial gains by diversifying portfolios across the two asset classes.
+Strikingly, the only time when a common long-term factor drives both equity and commodity prices starts with Thailand's devaluation of the baht and ends shortly after Russia's devaluation of the ruble and moratorium on its foreign debt repayments.

-Even though there is little evidence of any structural shift in correlation and cointegration levels, a logical follow-up question is whether financial markets mights have become a "market of one" during extreme events.
-Hartmann, Straetmans, & de Vries (2004), for example, find evidence of cross-asset extreme linkages in the case of bond and equity returns from the G-5 countries.
-Using a different approach, Solnik & Longin (2001) provide evidence that international equity-market
+Even though there is little evidence of any structural shift in correlation and cointegration levels, a logical follow-up question is whether financial and commodity markets mights have become a "market of one" during extreme events.
+Hartmann, Straetmans and de Vries (2004), for example, find evidence of cross-asset extreme linkages in the case of bond and equity returns from the G-5 countries.
+Using a different approach, Longin and Solnik (2001) provide evidence that international equity-market correlations do not jump during periods of high volatility but do increase during bear markets.